Carbon-Oxygen Phase Separation in MESA White Dwarf Models: Conclusions

 Our models that include C/O phase separation show good agreement with other WD models that implement comparable physics, such as the LPCODE models of \cite{Althaus2012,Althaus2015}.
 However, there is tension in the overall WD cooling timescales between MESA and LPCODE WD cooling models that implement comparable physics with both C/O phase separation and heavy-element sedimentation for WDs descended from metal-rich ($Z\gtrsim 0.02$) progenitor populations.
 If the cooling timescales of our MESA models are correct, this may reintroduce discrepancies between WDs associated with observed metal-rich populations (e.g., NGC~6791 and the $Q$-branch) and state-of-the-art WD cooling models that include the most up-to-date input physics.
 This would then require the implementation of newly proposed pieces of input physics to resolve these discrepancies, such as distillation in three-component mixtures \citep{Blouin2021apjl}.
 Our progress with MESA in this work lays the groundwork for future investigations to explore these new physical processes with detailed WD evolution models.

-EB gratefully acknowledges helpful conversations with Simon Blouin, Mar\'ia Camisassa, Bart Dunlap, Mike Montgomery, and Alejandra Romero during the development of this work.
+EB gratefully acknowledges helpful conversations with Simon Blouin, Mar\'ia Camisassa, Charlie Conroy, Bart Dunlap, Mike Montgomery, and Alejandra Romero during the development of this work.
+EB is also grateful to the anonymous referee for helpful suggestions improving both the text and figures for the key results of this work.
 EB also thanks the MESA developers team for building and maintaining the open software upon which this work rests, especially Adam Jermyn and Josiah Schwab for developing the particular capabilities leveraged by this work.
 This work benefited from discussions at the KITP program {\it White Dwarfs as Probes of the Evolution of Planets, Stars, the Milky Way and the Expanding Universe} in the Fall of 2022, and was supported in part by the National Science Foundation under Grant No.\ NSF PHY-1748958.